 Building a green home always translates to good health.
 Make sure that you use only low-VOC or no-VOC paints.
 Go for natural paints made of plant oil and other extracts that are good for the health and beautiful for the home.
 Thankfully almost all big building supply stores now offer, at least, low-VOC standard, but be sure to check the label to be sure — especially when painting rooms for infants, children, and those who may already have compromised health.

 Solar-paneled roofs are a must for every green home, as they don’t create harmful emissions and wastes.
 Instead, they create clean and reusable energy without the need for excavation or combustion.

-Not only that, solar-paneled roofs can also help you save a lot of money and give you tax rebates.
+Not only that, but solar-paneled roofs can also help you save a lot of money and give you tax rebates.
 It’s an investment that can be used for about 20 years or more.
 Just imagine how healthier your family will become and how much money you can save in that span of time.

 And you don't have to stop there!
-There are a variety of green energy solutions for the home. compact wind turbines, geothermal energy systems, and others can help you to provide a cleaner environment for you home and the planet while offsetting costs over time.
+There are a variety of green energy solutions for the home.
+Compact wind turbines, geothermal energy systems, and others can help you to provide a cleaner environment for your home and the planet while offsetting costs over time.
 You may even be able to take advantage of tax credits and subsidies depending on the route you choose and what is available at the time.

 Recycled Glass Tiles

 If you want a practical use of glass tiles, install them on your kitchen and bathroom.
 Glass tiles don’t soak up water or stains that breed bacteria, molds, and other disease-causing organisms like some other materials can.